ANTPHAM/TopN-ranking-recommendation/APIprediction/Readme.txt

 						+ Load the Machine Learning model containing the model parameters saved under ".csv" file  into memory when the application starts
 						+ Create an API  that takes input variables, transforms them into the appropriate format, and returns predictions.

-		- "pred2prod.py"  : the Machine Learning model
+		- "pred2prod.py"  : Recommender engine for a new customer, developed from a pre_trained model on a reference customer

 		- "math_utils.py": functions and anything else to implement the algorithm